Small black dog looks off into distance

 Veterinary Care

-All pets are spayed/neutered, receive initial vaccinations and microchip prior to adoption.
+Prior to adoption from OHS, all pets are spayed/neutered, and receive initial vaccinations and a microchip.

 Microchip

 All pets microchipped at OHS will be implanted with a HomeAgain microchip.
-Some Second Chance animals will already be microchipped with a different brand, which can be found in your adoption receipt.
-Click on a link below to register your microchip.
+Some animals transported through our Second Chance program will already be microchipped with a different brand, which can be found in your adoption receipt.
+Click the links below to register your microchip.

-You will find your new pet’s medical information inside the “Receipt” attached in your adoption email.
+When you adopt a pet from OHS, you will receive one free veterinary exam at participating clinics within 10 days of adoption.
+You will find your new pet’s medical information inside the “receipt” attached to your adoption email.
 Bring these records, along with your 10-day Health Exam Certificate, to your vet.
-Be sure to call your community veterinarian ahead of time to ensure they are accepting the certificate.
+Be sure to call ahead of time to ensure they are accepting the certificate.

 Get your new pet started on the right paw!
 Bring your adoption receipt, along with the coupon you receive via email, to any Mud Bay location to receive 20% off your purchase.
 Mud Bay will donate 10% to OHS when you redeem!

-The OHS Resource Guide covers a wide range of topics from litter box training to curbing leash-reactive behavior.
-Enter a keyword in the library’s search bar and you’ll find helpful pet information.
+Our resource library covers a wide range of topics from litter box training to curbing leash-reactive behavior.
+Use the interactive search buttons to find helpful pet information.

 Contact Us